Bugattis for sale

 "Pur Sang"

-We remanufacture Type 35, Type 43, Type 52 and the vice with its supports.
+We remanufacture Type 35, Type 43, Type 52 and the vise with its supports.

 Commercial director: John Bothwell